Find Affordable College Courses

 The colleges and universities below are the most popular for political science majors pursuing a bachelor's degree.

-Our analysis found University of Delaware to be the most popular school for political science and government students who want to pursue a bachelor’s degree in Delaware.
+Our 2023 rankings named University of Delaware the most popular school in Delaware for political science and government students working on their bachelor’s degree.
 UD is a fairly large public school located in the suburb of Newark.

 About 49% of the students majoring in political science at the school are women while 51% are male.